AdarshRaj2028/C-Programming/README.md

-# coding-practice
+# C -> Concepts and Question Problems

-This repo contains all my practice questions
+This repo contains C conepts and question problems.
+It is a collection of C programs that solve various problems and demonstrate different concepts in C.